Safe Staffing Levels

 Nursing and Midwifery Establishment Reviews

-Twice a year, we review the number of support workers, registered nurses and unregistered nurses on all of our wards.
-In order to conduct what is known as the establishment assessments, we use evidence based tools that are recommended by NHS Improvement and compare our staffing levels with hospitals of similar size and type.
-National guidance is taken into consideration throughout the process and recommendations for optimum and efficient staffing levels are presented at the Trust Board.
+Twice a year, we review the number of registered and unregistered nursing staff on all our wards and other clinical services.
+In order to conduct the establishment assessments, we use evidence-based tools that are recommended by NHS England and compare our staffing levels with hospitals and services of similar size and type.

 The latest Nursing and Midwifery Establishment report shared with the Trust Board is available for public viewing.